BedeGaming/puppet-redis/README.md

 ### Configuration options

-All redis config file options are available in module to be overridden as needed.
+All redis config file options are available in the module to be overridden as needed.
 See the params.pp class for a full list.